Toyota 2UZ-FE 4.7 V8: Specs, Reliability & High Mileage Guide - Battle Born

 A Brief History of the Toyota 2UZ-FE V8

 The Toyota UZ engine family, which includes the 2UZ-FE, traces its roots back to the late 1980s when Toyota sought to create a sophisticated V8 for its luxury and utility vehicles.
 The 2UZ-FE specifically debuted in 1998, marking Toyota's entry into the full-size truck and SUV market with a robust V8 option.
-Unlike its siblings in the UZ lineup (like the 1UZ-FE and 3UZ-FE, which used aluminum blocks for lighter weight in luxury sedans), the 2UZ-FE was engineered with a cast iron block to prioritize durability over weight savings.
+Unlike its siblings in the UZ lineup (the 1UZ-FE and 3UZ-FE, which used aluminum blocks for lighter weight in luxury sedans), the 2UZ-FE was engineered with a cast iron block to prioritize durability over weight savings.
 This design choice made it ideal for heavy-duty applications where strength and torque were paramount.

 Produced from 1998 to 2011, the 2UZ-FE was manufactured in Tahara, Aichi, Japan, and later at Toyota Motor Manufacturing Alabama in the U.S. It powered iconic models such as: